 PS: We analyzed 100,000+ outbound, connected cold calls to show you what top reps do to get to the next stage in the buying cycle.
 Curious?
-Download the free printable cheat sheet.
+Download the free printable cold calling script.

 When you call a prospect and forget to state your name and the company you’re with, what’s the first thing they tend to ask?
 (Hint: It’s not “where do I sign up?!”)

 It’s “Who is this?” or “What company are you with?”

 Which puts you on a defensive footing right at the beginning of your sales call.
 You know, the part of your sales prospecting process where you’re trying to build trust and goodwill.